What is the evidence that stem cell treatment is safe?

 Is it ethical to use stem cells?

-All treatments at Melbourne Stem Cell Centre are conducted under ethics committee research approvals.
-This ensures that all treatments MSCC performs have been assessed by a university-based ethics committee which ensures MSCC’s research and treatments are ethical.
+All treatments at Melbourne Stem Cell Centre are conducted under human research ethics committee approvals.
+This ensures that all treatments MSCC performs for joint osteoarthritis have been assessed by a university-based ethics committee which ensures MSCC’s research and treatments are ethical.

 Will you be treating other conditions that are not joint disorders?